ongzhixian/PersonalFinanceTracker/aws/cinema/docs/prompt_docs_file_desc.md

 ```

-Generate design specification.
-Provide design specification as markdown documents.
-Generate PlantUml markup for any tables and diagrams as needed in separate files.
+Generate PlantUml markup for class diagram.
-Separate PlantUML files for tables and diagrams.

-Any tables and diagrams
-Tables and diagrams should be rendered as PlantUml markup in separate files.
+Add title and caption.